Aliya-Tariq/TickTickLife/README.md

 ## 💡 What is TickTickLife?

 TickTickLife isn't just another productivity app.
-It's a **life awareness revolution** that shows you the brutal reality of how your daily habits are stealing your precious time—and more importantly, how to reclaim it.
+It's a **life awareness revolution** that shows you the brutal reality of how your daily habits are stealing your precious time and more importantly, how to reclaim it.

 ### 🎯 Your Journey to Time Awareness